Hornet (comics): Publication history

-Although the armor of the third Hornet first appeared in Spider-Man as one of the four new superheroes Peter Parker had taken on, this version first appeared in Slingers #0 and was created by Joseph Harris, Todd DeZago, and Mike Wieringo.
+Although the armor of the third Hornet first appeared in Spider-Man as one of the four new superheroes Peter Parker had taken on, this version first appeared in Slingers #0 and was created by Joseph Harris, Todd Dezago, and Mike Wieringo.
 Speculation that the deceased Hornet in Wolverine vol. 3 #23 was not Eddie, but instead someone else who took on the name and costume, has been disproven by The Loners writer C. B. Cebulski, and The Loners #2 states that Hornet was indeed killed by Wolverine.

 Fictional character biography

 Scotty McDowell

-Scotty McDowell was a wheelchair-using criminologist who assisted Spider-Woman's cases.
-After Karl Malus kidnaps him and turns him into an insect-like superhuman with electric abilities, McDowell becomes a superhero and begins helping Spider-Woman.
-However, he becomes aggressive and resentful of Spider-Woman, in part due to the side effects of his transformation, and attacks her until she returns him to normal.
+Scotty McDowell is a wheelchair-using criminologist who assists in Spider-Woman's cases.
+He is kidnapped by mad scientist Karl Malus, who injects him with a formula containing insect DNA.
+However, Scotty does not display any initial effects from the injection.

+Scotty later develops superhuman strength, insect-like wings, and the ability to generate bursts of electricity, but he remains unable to walk.
+He decides to become the superhero Hornet, but over time he becomes aggressive and resentful of Spider-Woman.
+After subduing Hornet, Spider-Woman learns that Malus had given him powers for the sole purpose of having him kill Spider-Woman.
+Spider-Woman purges the formula from Scotty's bloodstream, stripping him of his powers and aggression.

+Spider-Woman learned that although the formula did make Scotty more aggressive, the resentment he felt was real.
+Scotty admits that he had been in love with Spider-Woman, but felt that she did not notice him.
+He was also jealous of the attention garnered with the woman's heroic deeds.
+This puts a strain on their friendship, and Spider-Woman ends their "working relationship".
+Scotty accepts this as well, taking a job farther away to preserve what was left of their friendship.

 Peter Parker

-Hornet was one of four different identities donned by Peter Parker / Spider-Man in order to continue battling crime after being accused of murder during Identity Crisis.
-As Hornet, he wielded gauntlets and a cybernetically-controlled wing harness.
+After he is accused of murder during the Identity Crisis storyline, Peter Parker utilizes Hornet and three other identities to continue fighting crime without being caught.
+As Hornet, Peter utilizes gauntlets based on Ben Reilly's web-shooters and a wing harness created by Hobie Brown.

 Peter used the Hornet identity with great success for several days, being a popular hero with the media after his debut featured him thwarting the Looter's attempt to rob the Daily Bugle.
-However, the Vulture realized that "Hornet" was actually Spider-Man after recognising his characteristic banter and exposed him.
-Parker abandoned the Hornet persona, and soon after cleared his name.
+However, Vulture realizes that Hornet is actually Spider-Man after recognizing his characteristic banter and exposes him.
+Peter abandons the Hornet persona, and soon after clears his name.